2-REC/unity-state-engine/README.md

 # Graph Managers

 The main components of the state engine are the **graph managers**.
-They manage the states and the transitions between them, as well as the data.
+They manage the states and the transitions between them, as well as the data.\

-A graph manager game object needs to be present in every state scene(TODO: LINK SCENES):
+A graph manager game object must to be present in each of its state scenes(TODO: LINK SCENES).
-* global state scenes must contain a global graph manager(TODO: LINK GLOBAL MANAGER),
-* game state scenes must contain a game graph manager(TODO: LINK GAME MANAGER).

-A graph manager game object is composed of:
+A global graph manager game object is composed of:
-* A `GlobalManager|GameManager` script component, with the following properties:
+* A `GlobalManager` script component, with the following properties:
-	* A `GlobalStateManager|GameStateManager` prefab.\
+	* A `GlobalStateManager` prefab.\
-		This game object will be shared between all the states of a graph as a unique instance.
+		This game object will be shared between all the states of the graph as a unique instance.
-	* A `GlobalDataManager|GameDataManager` prefab.
+	* A `GlobalDataManager` prefab.
-	* A `GlobalStateGraph|GameStateGraph` text asset.
+	* A `GlobalStateGraph` text asset.
 	* A `GameData` text asset.\
 		The XML file containing the game specific data fields definitions has to be attached to both global and game graph managers through their `Game Data` property.
 The same file must be set for both managers.
+* A `GlobalStateControler` script component.\
+	This component is specific to each state, and can be replaced if desired in any state.[*]

+A game graph manager game object is composed of:
+* A `GameManager` script component, with the following properties:
+	* A `GameStateManager` prefab.\
+		This game object will be shared between all the states of the graph as a unique instance.
+	* A `GameDataManager` prefab.
+	* An optional `GlobalDataManager` prefab, if access to the global data is needed.
+	* A `GameStateGraph` text asset.
+	* A `GameData` text asset.\
+		The XML file containing the game specific data fields definitions has to be attached to both global and game graph managers through their `Game Data` property.
+The same file must be set for both managers.
+	* A `GameLevels` text asset.
-* A `GlobalStateControler|GameStateController` script component.\
+* A `GameStateController` script component.\
-	This component is specific to each state.\
+	This component is specific to each state, and can be replaced if desired in any state.[*]

-	The default scripts are enough for basic states and common actions, however, if additional operations or actions are needed for a state, the script can be replaced by a new script overriding the class in the instantiated prefab in that specific state's scene.
+[*]: The default state controller scripts (`GlobalStateControler` or `GameStateController`) are enough for basic states and common actions.
+However, if additional operations or actions are needed for a state, the script can be replaced by a new script overriding the class in the instantiated prefab in that specific state's scene.

-Optionally, a game graph manager can contain and manage a global data manager, if access to the global data is needed.

-Graph managers should be saved as prefabs, and reused in every state scene of their associated graph.
-The same prefab has to be used in every graph scene, with only the `GlobalStateControler|GameStateController` component eventually replaced by an overridden script in specific scenes.
+Once set up, graph managers should be saved as prefabs, and reused in every state scene of their associated graph.
+The same prefab has to be used in every graph scene, with only the state controller component eventually replaced by an overridden script in specific scenes.

 Pre-built prefabs are provided for the graph managers to facilitate the setup, only requiring their properties to be set.
 However, if desired, new ones can easily be built from scratch (or could be part of other game objects, though this is not recommended).